JSON Formatter

 Tool Directory

 Every tool follows the same interaction model: paste input, review output, and copy results.
-This keeps your debugging flow fast across JSON, JWT, Base64, URL, UUID, and hash tasks.
+This keeps your debugging flow fast across JSON, XML, JWT, Base64, URL, UUID, and hash tasks.

 Format, minify, and inspect JSON in your browser.
 Useful for API payload debugging and request body checks.